erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-rootguide-en.md

 ### Copying the rooted boot image
 > After your device has booted

+- A superuser request for Shell might appear on your phone's screen.
+If it does, grant it access.
 ```cmd
 adb shell "su -c cp dev/block/by-name/boot /sdcard/root.img"; adb pull /sdcard/root.img
 ```